 It is your best chance to grab their attention and make them want to keep reading.
-It is usually where you introduce your main character and their first impression matters too.
+It is where you introduce your main character and their first impression matters too.

 You must figure out your goal and then craft a brilliant beginning that accomplishes your goal.
 These steps are designed to make it a little easier for you: